 Now that lockdown is lifting, the possibility of meeting friends and family for lunch or dinner is becoming a reality!
 For those who suffer with food intolerances, there can be feelings of anxiety surrounding the idea of dining out.
 The good news is that digestive enzymes help to address food intolerance reactions such as bloating, flatulence and diarrhoea.

-Here are 4 tips from Leyla El Moudden, Naturopath and Educator for Enzymedica UK, on handling a food intolerance when dining out.
+Here are 4 tips from Leyla El Moudden, Naturopath and Director of Education for Enzymedica UK, on handling a food intolerance when dining out.

 - Identify the root of the intolerance

 It is very common for those who are intolerant to a food to misinterpret the root cause of their intolerance reaction.
 Sufferers tend to describe an intolerance reaction to the food itself, instead of to a component part within the food, with statements such as “I’m intolerant to strawberries” or “I can’t eat beans”.

 There is a piece of the puzzle missing when we think of ourselves as being intolerant to a specific food item.
 It is rarely the whole food that is generating the reaction, but rather a specific molecule within the food.
 Lactose, for example, is a molecule within milk.
 Lactose intolerance is not an intolerance to milk, but an intolerance to the lactose within the milk.